Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Calculating Linear Regression using Training Dataset.md

 "Testing r-squared: 0.6709339839115628"

 We could see that the testing r_squared have a lower score in our data.
 This is because our algorithm haven't seen it yet.
-Actually, in this part, we are already starting to [[Evaluate and Deployment|evaluate]] our data
+Actually, in this part, we are already starting to [[Evaluation and Deployment|evaluate]] our data

 ```ad-Attention